 All pressure vessels are stainless steel.
 All tubing and pipes are stainless steel.
 Hoses are industrial grade, pressure rated, and braided.
 All fittings and valves are the highest quality Swagelok brand.
 The frame is our own design Caster-Beam metal, which is bolted together for modular construction and easy add-on modification.
 The entire build is on four heavy duty casters (two which lock in place), and the footprint is designed so that the entire system can fit though any standard door, elevator, and hallway.
 All components have easy access for operation and maintenance.

 What are the Maintenance Costs ?

-You are responsible for all consumables, and any part failure replacement.
+The customer is responsible for all consumables, and any part failure replacement.
 The machine is fully pressure tested, and run-in tested (and documented) before it leaves the shop.
 In general, the consumables are o-rings and other pump-related items.
 If you run properly, and clean the machine regularly, you can expect to clean the pump about once a month.
 The record (so far) is two months without pump cleaning (running the machine almost daily), and they are in experts at running the machine.
 The machine has one moving rotary component, the pump assembly.